JavelFreitas/Bootcamp-IGTI-2020/README.md

 Projects of my first bootcamp.

 * The projects are divided by Modules
-* Each module has 2 projects: a Practical Task and a Practical Challange
+* Each module has 2 projects: a Practical Task and a Practical Challenge

 ## Module 1